edgio-docs/edgio-docs/guides/nuxt.md

 </script>
 ```

-The `Prefetch` component fetches data for the linked page from the XDN's edge cache based on the `url` property and adds it to the service worker's cache when the link becomes visible in the viewport.
+The `Prefetch` component fetches data for the linked page from {{ PRODUCT_NAME }}'s edge cache based on the `url` property and adds it to the service worker's cache when the link becomes visible in the viewport.
 When the user taps on the link, the page transition will be instantaneous because the browser won't need to fetch data from the network.

 ## Static Sites

 The XDN supports fully and partially static sites using Nuxt [generate](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-generate).
-To deploy a static Nuxt site on the XDN, simply set `target: 'static'` in `nuxt.config.js` and run `xdn deploy`.
+To deploy a static Nuxt site on {{ PRODUCT_NAME }}, simply set `target: 'static'` in `nuxt.config.js` and run `xdn deploy`.
 This will run `nuxt build` and `nuxt generate` to generate a static version of your site.

 ### Incremental Static Rendering (ISG)

 By default, requests for any pages that are not statically rendered at build time will fall back to server side rendering.
-If you use the XDN router to cache pages that are not statically rendered, the first user who attempts to access the page will see the fallback HTML page generated by Nuxt (200.html by default).
+If you use the {{ PRODUCT_NAME }} router to cache pages that are not statically rendered, the first user who attempts to access the page will see the fallback HTML page generated by Nuxt (200.html by default).
 The XDN will render and cache the HTML in the background so that subsequent visits result in a full HTML response.
 This behavior is similar to Next.js incremental static rendering (ISG).
 Here is an example route that adds caching for a partially static page:

 ```js
 import { Router } from '{{ PACKAGE_NAME }}/core/router'